SamGG/AutoSpectral/README.md

-This work has received funding from the KU Leuven C1 program, the European Union’s Horizon 2020 research and innovation programme under grant agreement No 874707 (EXIMIOUS), Wellcome Investigator Award, 222442/A/21/Z and UKRI Proactive Vaccinology Award, MR/Y004450/1 (IMMPROVE).
+This work has received funding from the KU Leuven C1 program, the European Union’s Horizon 2020 research and innovation programme under grant agreement No 874707 (EXIMIOUS), Wellcome Investigator Award 222442/A/21/Z, and UKRI Proactive Vaccinology Award MR/Y004450/1 (IMMPROVE).

 AutoSpectral is provided under an AGPL3 licence.